AswanthVK/InstagramDLBot/README.md

 - `BOT_TOKEN` - Get this from [@BotFather](https://t.me/BotFather)
 - `DATABASE_URL` - Will be automatically added by Heroku.
 - `MUST_JOIN` - Username/ID of your telegram channel/group.
+- `LOG_CHANNEL` - Username/ID of your telegram channel/group.

 ## Functions